mosip/inji-verify/verify-ui/README.md

 # Inji Verify

-Injiverify is a web interface to verify the validity of the QR / credential using a browser from smartphone / tablet / computer.
+Injiverify is a web interface to verify the validity of the QR Code / credential using a browser from smartphone / tablet / computer.
 A user should be able to do primarily 4 key actions - Scan, Validate, Fetch, Display.

 # Contents: